woocommerce/woocommerce-blocks/docs/testing/cart-checkout/readme.md

 ### Editor experience

 - [ ] You should be able to add, and only one Cart or Checkout block to a page.
-- [ ] The preview in the inserter should show sekelton of how the block structure should look like.
+- [ ] The preview in the inserter should show a skeleton of how the block structure should look like.
 - [ ] When inserting any of the blocks, it should have some data already in it.
 - [ ] You should not be able to interact directly with the block (except for some sections).
 - [ ] You should be able to see block settings on the sidebar when it is focused.